italo2407/bet-app-react/README.md

 # Bet App

 A little project where you can see a list of sport events and make bets.
 This project was develop using React, Typescript and Tailwind CSS.
+Tailwild CSS is a utility-first CSS framework to allow us building custom designs rapidly.

 ## Available Scripts